jpbochi/cv/README.md

 At my free time, my favorite activities are reading (Portuguese and English), watching movies, and drinking draught beers with friends.
 Of course, I do some programming too.
 I’ve been maturing the art of developing highly reusable frameworks, even open sourcing a couple.
 I already contributed for [mocha](http://visionmedia.github.io/mocha/) and coauthored [ko-validation](https://github.com/racker/ko-validation/).

 I dream of finishing this pet project of mine.
 It’s an engine for abstract board games.
 See the largest attempt at [rook.apphb.com](http://rook.apphb.com).
-My ultimate career goal is to become technical guru, where I'd still code, and would give advise in development of many different projects.
+My ultimate career goal is to become technical guru, where I'd still code, and would give advise in development of different projects.

 #### Skills